F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Finite-Sampling Bias in Group-Relative RLVR

-Let $X$ denote the number of correct rollouts among the $N$ samples.
-For group-relative methods such as GRPO, the learning signal vanishes when all sampled rewards are identical, i.e., $X \in \{0, N\}$.
+Let $X_x$ denote the number of correct rollouts among the $N$ samples for prompt $x$.
+For group-relative methods such as GRPO, the learning signal vanishes when all sampled rewards are identical, i.e., $X_x \in \{0, N\}$.
 Define the \emph{active event}

-with probability $\Pr(\mathcal{A}_N) = 1 - \mu_{\mathrm{pos}}(x)^N - (1 - \mu_{\mathrm{pos}}(x))^N$.
+with probability $\Pr(\mathcal{A}_N(x)\mid x) = 1 - \mu_{\mathrm{pos}}(x)^N - (1 - \mu_{\mathrm{pos}}(x))^N$.